Jun 01 , 2022

 Compared with ordinary paper towels, disposable wet wipes have a greater cleaning effect on various types of dirt.
-Whether it's dust accidentally rubbed on your skin, mud hidden between your fingers, or a few drops of soup accidentally dripped on the table, you can take it away with a wipe with a wipe.
+Whether it's dust accidentally rubbed on your skin, mud hid between your fingers, or a few drops of soup accidentally dripped on the table, you can take it away with a wipe.
 Moreover, the surface of the wipes is softer, and it is not easy to cause friction damage to the smooth and tender skin of the child.
 Many mothers use disposable wet wipes to wipe their children's buttocks.

 Many parents also know that disposable wet wipes can make cleaning easier.
 But there are all kinds of wet wipes on the market, how to choose the right one?
 Or is it enough to just buy "baby wipes"?

-We have translated "How to use disposable wipes safely" from the American Academy of Pediatrics (AAP) as a reference for parents who love cleanliness.
+As a company dealing with disposable hygienic products, we have translated "How to use disposable wipes safely" from the American Academy of Pediatrics (AAP) as a reference for parents who love cleanliness.

 2. Disinfection and disinfection wipes: It has a bactericidal effect and can be used to wipe the surfaces of furniture and equipment in homes, schools, sports parks and other places.